hsemihaktas/hsemihaktas/README.md

 ## Hey 👋, I'm SemiH!
-My university life started in 2019-2020 in the Department of Computer Engineering at Sakarya University.
-I studied C#, C++, Html, Css and JavaScript here.
-In 2020-2021, I moved to Istanbul Medeniyet University.
-I'm studying C and Java here.
-I graduated from Istanbul Medeniyet University in 2023.
-I want to be a full-stack developer in the future.
+My academic journey commenced during the 2019-2020 academic year at Sakarya University, where I delved into the world of C#, C++, HTML, CSS, and JavaScript.
+During the subsequent academic year (2020-2021), I transferred to Istanbul Medeniyet University, where I dedicated my efforts to honing my knowledge of JavaScript and ReactJS.
+Following successful completion of my university, I obtained my degree in 2023.
+Looking ahead, my ultimate aim is to become a proficient full-stack developer or game developer.

 ## Rapidfire
 <tr><td width="50%">